kylie-sre/kylie-sre.github.io/_posts/2022-03-03-external-connections-bigquery.md

 ## TL; DR

 They do the job well but have a few drawbacks.
-They will be a good tool for keeping progress moving while develop better solutions for customers
+They will be a good tool for keeping progress moving while we develop better solutions for customers

 ## The Benefits 😺